Streamline Legacy Tape Data Access & Management with AWS

 Legacy backup tapes require infrastructure and resources that quickly add significate expense to corporate IT budgets.
 Maintaining an environment that ensures access to data in support of legal and regulatory requirements is expensive.
 Here are the key expenses associated with managing a legacy tape footprint:

-- Hardware: Media servers, including NDMP servers if utilized, tape libraries, etc. Much of this content is aged and under expensive maintenance and support contracts.
+- Hardware: Media servers, tape libraries, etc. Much of this content is aged and under expensive maintenance and support contracts.

 - Software: Legacy backup software required to restore data as needed.
 The ongoing maintenance, support and manpower required to run this environment is expensive.